For individuals and families who struggle to sustain their basic needs.

 Service Coordinators manage a case load of approximately 40 clients and maintain monthly contact.
 While clients are experiencing homelessness, Service Coordinators meet with clients weekly and sometimes daily, to provide support and direction.
 After clients obtain stable and affordable housing, they are offered additional Service Coordination via in-home visits to help keep them on their targeted plan of self sufficiency and to provide additional support for up to six months.
 The Service Coordination area works toward the Welcome House mission by meeting clients where they are in their journey of homelessness and offering a continuum of services to transition them from insecure housing into stable housing.

-Total served in Gaining Access to Programs and Services (GAPS) & Homeless Service Project (HSP) in 2019: 621 individuals; (454 adults and 167 were children).
-Of those children, 34% were under five years old.
+Total served in Gaining Access to Programs and Services (GAPS) & Homeless Service Project (HSP) in 2020: 466 individuals; (341 adults and 125 were children).

-- 66% of 621 Adults and children exited into permanent housing
+- 53% of adults and children served exited into permanent housing

 Service Coordinators work with clients to gain income through employer outreach, job development, 12-month employment retention support, and job placement for clients at risk for homelessness or who are currently homeless.